nleite/altshiftmongo/arrays-golang/README.rst

 Using GO
 --------

-There are a few opensource, community supported `MongoDB GO`_ libraries out there.
+There are a few opensource community supported `MongoDB GO`_ libraries out there.

-The most popular GO MongoDB library (at the time of this writting) used is `mgo`_.
+The most popular GO MongoDB library (at the time of this writting) is `mgo`_.
-Given the popular vote, we will be using **mgo** in for all of our examples.
+Given the popular vote, we will be using **mgo** in this set of examples.

 The first thing we need to do is establish a database connection/session